 Yes, it can.
 If you’re experiencing high ping or latency when gaming online, using a VPN can help.
 This is because a VPN can route your traffic through a server that’s closer to the game server, which should lower your ping.

-Can I use a free VPN to speed up internet connection?
+Can I use a free VPN to speed up my Internet connection?

 You can use a free VPN but we do not recommend it.
 Free VPNs are often slow and unreliable, and they usually don’t have a strong network.